-The HARD token primary role is to give holders a voice in the Harvest platform.
-Collectively, HARD holders are responsible for managing key parameters of Harvest such as what assets are to be offered, how rewards are distributed amongst assets, as well as set any platform fees, etc.
+The HARD token primary role is to give holders a voice in the platform.
+Collectively, HARD holders are responsible for managing key parameters of the protocol such as what assets are to be offered, how rewards are distributed amongst assets, as well as set any platform fees, etc.

-HARD tokens will also be used to incentivize early participants giving them a voice in the ongoing evolution and management of Harvest.
+HARD tokens will also be used to incentivize early participants giving them a voice in the ongoing evolution and management of the application.

 KAVA Tokens and Compensation

-In designing Harvest, it was carefully evaluated if the KAVA token could be used to also govern the Harvest application.
+In designing Kava Lend, it was carefully evaluated if the KAVA token could also be used to govern the application.
 Three major items prevented this:

-- Harvest’s evolution needs to be driven by the participants that use it.
-We believe that a fair distribution to users is necessary for long term success.
-The users of Harvest money markets may or may not be the same as those that hold KAVA today giving reason to not conflate the governance of the Kava blockchain with that of the Harvest application.
+- The evolution of Kava Lend needs to be driven by the participants that use it.
+We believe that a fair distribution to users is necessary for long-term success.
+The users of Kava Lend money markets may or may not be the same as those that hold KAVA today, giving reason to not conflate the governance of the Kava Platform with that of the application.

-- Having supplier and borrower incentives is a must in today’s yield oriented DeFi market.
-If we used the KAVA token for incentives on Harvest, we would need to inflate KAVA upwards of 50% supply.
-Given that not all KAVA holders would be participants on Harvest, inflating KAVA would meaningfully dilute existing KAVA holders to a degree that is not acceptable.
+- Having supplier and borrower incentives is a must in today’s yield-oriented DeFi market.
+If we used the KAVA token for incentives on Kava Lend, we would need to inflate KAVA upwards of 50% supply.
+Given that not all KAVA holders would be participants on Kava Lend, inflating KAVA would meaningfully dilute existing KAVA holders to a degree that is not acceptable.

 HARD Compensation for KAVA Stakers

-Harvest and any other applications that utilizes the Kava blockchain’s security should in theory compensate KAVA stakers directly for that security and cross-chain infrastructure.
+Kava Lend and any other applications that utilize the Kava Platform’s security should in theory compensate KAVA stakers directly for that security and cross-chain infrastructure.
 As such, we felt it was appropriate that HARD tokens should be distributed continuously, pro-rata, amongst KAVA stakers.

 There will be a max supply of 200M HARD tokens.
 The distribution of HARD tokens will be as follows: